ibm-cloud-docs/power-iaas/compliances.md

 To ensure consistent standards for merchants, the Payment Card Industry Security Standards Council established the Payment Card Industry (PCI) data security standards.
 These standards incorporate best practices to protect cardholder data, and they often require validation from a third-party Qualified Service Assessor (QSA).
 IBM is a Level 1 Service Provider for PCI DSS.

 You are responsible for the storing, processing, and transmission of cardholder data and may create cardholder data environments (CDEs) that can store, transmit, or process cardholder data using IBM Cloud Platform services.
-You can use the IBM Cloud Attestation of Compliances (AOC) when you seek your own PCI DSS certifications.
+You can use the IBM Cloud Attestation of Compliance (AOC) when you seek your own PCI DSS certifications.
 It is your responsibility to document and operate CDEs and applications built using IBM Cloud Platform services in a PCI DSS-compliant manner.

 Contact an [IBM representative](https://www.ibm.com/account/reg/signup?formid=MAIL-wcp){: external} to request a PCI DSS Attestation of Compliance (AOC) and/or a Service Responsibility Matrix (SRM) guide for {{site.data.keyword.powerSys_notm}}.